H-HOPE/H-HOPE-current-meter/README.md

-Use screws to assemble the lectronic enclosure of the H-HOPE current meter.
+Use screws to assemble the electronics enclosure of the H-HOPE current meter.
 <div align="center">
 <img src="./res/img (28).jpg" alt="drawing" width="500"/>

 Figure.
-Mouting screws.</div>
+Mounting screws.</div>

-### Holder for the H-HOPE current meter electronics (optinal)
+### Holder for the H-HOPE current meter electronics (optional)

-It is also possible to mount the H-HOPE current meter electronic with the help of holder to the stick.
+It is also possible to mount the H-HOPE current meter electronics with the help of holder to the stick.
 In that case you need to print and assemble the H-HOPE current meter holder.

 <div align="center">
 <img src="./res/img (1).jpg" alt="drawing" width="500"/>